mirzemehdi/quotesapp/README.md

 #### Root module
 All feature modules are included in shared multiplatform root module.
-Main responsibility of root module is providing dependencies using **_Koin Dependency Injection_**, navigation between modules, and providing MainView for android and ios platforms.
+Main responsibility of root module is providing dependencies using **_Koin Dependency Injection_**, navigation between modules, and providing MainView for android, ios and desktop platforms.

 <hr>